 This method of sedation is commonly used on children to help them feel relaxed and be more cooperative.
 As you increase the level of sedation in intensity, the associated risks increase.
 However, as long as you are receiving sedation from a highly trained, licensed, and experienced professional who has verified your medical history, you don’t have anything to worry about.

-Your dentist will monitor you throughout your treatment to ensure that you have adequate oxygen levels, heart rate, and blood pressure.
+Your Austin dentist will monitor you throughout your treatment to ensure that you have adequate oxygen levels, heart rate, and blood pressure.
 They will also be prepared to reverse the effects of sedation if any complications were to arise.